jspahrsummers/carthage-talk/Ruthlessly Simple Dependency Management with Carthage.md

 >= 2.4.7
 ```

 ^ Determine what the version number is, if any, and what it means: “equal to”, “compatible with”, or “at least.”
 If there’s no version number, it means “pick latest.”
+You can also specify a branch, tag, or commit by name.

 ---